berrnd/LiHoCoS/README.md

 When it comes to connecting to other system to retrieve data or controlling physical things (smart home), everything is done by a plugin.
 So LiHoCoS is the universal application for everyhting. :D

+### Default plugins
+LiHoCoS is currently shipped with the following plugins, which were mainly created because I use the appropriate  thing/system:
+* Home/Blinds: Rademacher HomePilot
+* Home/Doors: HomeMatic (BidCoS)
+* Home/Lights: TellStick
+* Home/Sensors: TellStick
+* Home/Windows: HomeMatic (BidCoS)

+### Project status
+LiHoCoS was just created, so there are not too many features so far.
+The first development step was focused on the (plugin) framework and smart home features.
+But now the features can and will come. :)

 ### License
 The MIT License (MIT)